oxesoft/mourino/README.md

 # Mourino
-An adapter for MIDI over bluetooth low energy using an Arduino 101
+MIDI over Bluetooth Low Energy (BLE) using an Arduino 101

 This sketch implements the conversion between standard serial MIDI messages and Bluetooth Low Energy MIDI Specification as detailed in the docucument at